hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/identify-and-access-management.md

-# 🧩 Section 4 — Identify and Access Management
+# Section 4 — Identify and Access Management

 **🔗 Link:** [TryHackMe — Identify and Access Management](https://tryhackme.com/room/identify-and-access-management)

 ---

 ### 🧠 What this section covers
-> What does a day in the life of a security engineer look like?
+> Learn about identification, authentication, authorisation, accounting, and identity management.

 ---